Downlink/test/Readme.md

 For other custom nodemon configuration, please read the nodemon documentation.

 ## Code Edit and Auto Restart Automatic Configuration
-To automatically configure your package.json for code editing and auto restart without manually editing your package.json, start your node process with *-config* flag.
+To configure your package.json for code editing and auto-restart without manual editing of package.json, start your node process with *-config* flag.

 **m2m** will attempt to configure your package.json by adding/creating the *m2mConfig*, *nodemonConfig*, and *scripts* properties to your existing project's package.json.
 If your m2m project does not have an existing package.json, it will create a new one.